-As Australia’s favourite dog breed, the Labrador is easily recognisable with its strong build, short fur coat and intelligent eyes.3 Labradors are smart, kind and active dogs that make for devoted pets.
+As Australia’s favourite dog breed, the Labrador is easily recognisable with its strong build, short fur coat, and intelligent eyes.
+Labradors are good-tempered and active dogs that make for devoted family pets.3

-The origins of the breed most likely lie in Newfoundland, Canada where they were used by fisherman to retrieve waterfowl and drifting nets.4 Because of their intelligence and kind, loyal nature, they’re well suited to working as guide and assistance dogs, as well as sniffer and tracking dogs.
+The origins of the breed most likely lie in Newfoundland, Canada where fishermen used them to retrieve waterfowl and drifting nets.4 Because of their intelligence and kind, loyal nature, they’re well suited to working as guide and assistance dogs, as well as sniffer and tracking dogs.

-Labradors are a pretty healthy breed of dog but aren’t immune to various health problems.
-The main issues Labradors generally suffer from include hip and elbow dysplasia, as well as epilepsy and progressive retinal atrophy.5 They also tend to be rather greedy with food, so obesity comes pretty easily to a Labrador!
+Labradors are a healthy dog breed but aren’t immune to various health problems.
+The main issues Labradors generally suffer from include hip and elbow dysplasia, as well as epilepsy, and progressive retinal atrophy.5 They also tend to be rather greedy with food, so obesity comes pretty easily to a Labrador!

-Affectionately known as a Staffy, the Staffordshire Bull Terrier is a smooth-coated, muscular, active dog with short body features.6 Despite their strong appearance and a bold, fearless temperament, Staffies are intelligent, affectionate and reliable companions.
+Affectionately known as a Staffy, the Staffordshire Bull Terrier is a smooth-coated, muscular, active dog with short body features.6 Despite their muscular appearance and bold, fearless temperament, Staffies are intelligent, affectionate, and reliable companions.

 Unfortunately, irresponsible breeding during the breed’s early days has led to some ongoing health problems for Shepherds.11 Hip dysplasia is a particularly prominent problem in Shepherds.
-Panosteitis (bone disease), bloat (stomach disorder in deep-chested dogs) and congenital heart conditions are some other health problems Shepherds can experience.
+Panosteitis (bone disease), bloat (stomach disorder in deep-chested dogs), and congenital heart conditions are other health problems Shepherds can experience.

-The French Bulldog – otherwise known as the Frenchie – is instantly recognisable for its trademark ‘bat ears’.12 One of the small dog breeds, Frenchies have a solid build, smooth coat and are quite affectionate.
+The French Bulldog – known as the Frenchie – is instantly recognisable for its trademark ‘bat ears’.12 One of the small dog breeds, Frenchies have a solid build, smooth coat, and are quite affectionate.

-The Frenchie’s origins aren’t exactly known, but it’s thought they were brought from England to France during the time of the industrial revolution, where they were developed further to become the dog we know today.13 Frenchies are playful, loving, sweet and funny little things, and can get along with just about anyone and any animal.
+The Frenchie’s origins aren’t exactly known, but it’s thought they were brought from England to France during the industrial revolution, where they were bred into toy or miniature bulldogs.13 Frenchies are playful, loving, sweet, and funny little things, and can get along with just about anyone and any animal.

-With their gentle temperament and sweet, kindly eyes,14 it’s no wonder why Golden Retrievers are one of the most popular breeds in Australia.
-They’re a large dog breed and are strong, but very affectionate and gentle, plus they love being around their family.
+With their gentle temperament and sweet, kindly eyes, it’s no wonder why Golden Retrievers are one of the most popular breeds in Australia.
+They’re a large dog breed and are strong but very affectionate and gentle, plus they love being around their family.14

 Retrievers are also highly intelligent and have been used as guide and therapy dogs.15 While they’re a pretty healthy breed of dog, they have been known to experience hip and eye problems, as well as osteochondritis dissecans (a bone disorder).

-Border Collies are perhaps best known as working sheepdogs, but they also make for wonderful, devoted family pets.16 Their long, fluffy coats are commonly black and white, but you can also get a variety of red, mottled blue and brown-coloured Collies.
+Border Collies are perhaps best known as working sheepdogs, but they also make for wonderful, devoted family pets.
+Their long, fluffy coats are commonly black and white, but you can also get a variety of red, mottled blue, and brown-coloured Collies.16

 Their origins lie around the border areas of England and Scotland – hence their name – as herders for shepherds.
-Collies are among the smartest dog breeds, and they take to training and learning new skills like a… well, a dog to a bone!
+Collies are among the most intelligent dog breeds, and they take to training and learning new skills like a… well, a dog to a bone!

 Border Collies are one of the healthiest dog breeds out there; after all, as working dogs, they were bred to be hardy.
 They may occasionally develop bone problems if they’re not correctly fed during their youth.

-They have long, silky coats and long, drop ears, and come in a range of colours including a mix of black, tan, ruby, red and white.
-However, Cavaliers are prone to several health problems, including heart murmurs, mitral valve disease, cataracts and subluxating patellas (slipping kneecaps).
+They have long, silky coats and long, drop ears, and come in a range of colours including a mix of black, tan, ruby, red, and white.
+However, Cavaliers are prone to several health problems, including heart murmurs, mitral valve disease, cataracts, and patellar instability (slipping kneecaps).